ENTRY & SWING DOORS

 These are actually composites, made from two wood veneers on each side that are filled with varying infill materials.
 Solid core wood doors are a popular choice for businesses that have meeting rooms or other areas where they meet with customer due to their aesthetics.

 We should note that solid wood doors are not the same as solid core wood doors.
-The two are different and a fire inspector will be able to tell the difference in a single knock.
-The infill in a solid core wood door will create a more muffled sound, while a solid wood door will have a louder, more resonant knock.
-Solid core wood doors can come with a fire rating as high as 60 or 90 minutes.
+Solid core doors are typically less expensive and can come with a fire rating as high as 60 or 90 minutes.